daisygunn/my-contact-book/README.md

 ![](assets/images/edit_contact_saved.png)

 *'As a user, I want to be able to download contact information by group (family/friends).'*
 This is one of the choices from the main menu, if the user selects option 2, they are taken to search their contacts by either name/number/category.
-After the user chooses to search by category they will be asked which category to search by 1.Friends, 2.Favourites, 3.Family or 4.General.
+After the user chooses to search by category they will be asked which category to search by 1.
+Friends, 2.
+Favourites, 3.
+Family or 4.
+General.
 All contacts with the relevant category will be printed to the terminal.

 ![](assets/images/category_search.png)